pwilczewski/PiGPT/README.md

-# PiGPT

 ## Memorizing digits of Pi
-In MemorizePi.py I estimate a decoder transformer that memorizes sequences of Pi.
+In _MemorizePi.py_ I estimate a decoder transformer that memorizes sequences of Pi.
 When the number of model parameters >> sequence length the model is able to memorize digits to arbitrary precision.
 After training the model for 400 epochs I'm able to exactly reproduce the first 1,280 digits of Pi.

 ## Testing if Pi is a normal number
-In the NormalPi.py files I estimate a decoder transformer to see if I can find any evidence that Pi is not a normal number.
+In the _NormalPi - Memory.py_ file I estimate a decoder transformer to see if I can find any evidence that Pi is not a normal number.
 A number is normal in base 10 if for every positive integer n, all possible strings n digits long have density 1/n^{10}.
 Using 1 million digits of Pi, a context length of 4 and a model with 12,800 parameters I train the model for 400 epochs.
 Using this model I test if given 4 digits the 5th digit can be predicted.

-Finally I test to see the distribution of predictions for all possible context lengths.
+The trained model accuracy on a test sample of 100,000 digits is 0.0993, essentially no different from random chance.

 ## Data
 For this analysis I used the digits of Pi from: https://pi2e.ch/blog/2017/03/10/pi-digits-download/#download